 WIRING HARNESS This allows you to connect the electrical components of your trailer, such as turn signals and brake lights, to the trailering vehicle.
-Select Silverado models and all Suburban and Tahoe models feature a 7-pin wiring harness to streamline hookup of trailer lighting and brakes, and a bussed electrical center makes it easier to connect the integrated trailer brake controller.
+Select Silverado models and all Suburban and Tahoe models feature a 7-pin wiring harness to streamline hookup of trailer lighting and brakes, and a bussed electrical centre makes it easier to connect the integrated trailer brake controller.

-TRAILER BRAKES These are required above a 2,000-lb. trailer weight on Silverado, Tahoe and Suburban, and above a 1,000-lb. trailer weight on all other models.
-(Brake requirements vary by state; consult state laws for actual requirements.)
+TRAILER BRAKES Please review the vehicle's Owner's Manual and consult your local road authority for trailer brake requirements, as they vary by model and by Province or Territory.
 The most common trailer braking systems are surge brakes (found primarily on boat trailers) and electric brakes (often used on travel trailers, horse trailers and car haulers).
 Surge brakes are a self-contained hydraulic brake system on the trailer, activated during deceleration as the trailer coupler pushes on the hitch ball.
 An electric trailer brake system uses a brake control unit mounted inside the trailering vehicle; it operates by sensing the vehicle brakes and then applying the trailer brakes.
+An integrated electric trailer brake controller (option code JL1) is standard on Silverado 3500HD and available on Silverado 1500, Silverado 2500HD, Colorado, Tahoe and Suburban models.

 SILVERADO SERIES In general, a higher series number in a model indicates a greater load-carrying capacity.
-In addition, a truck with a higher series number typically has a stronger frame, a stiffer suspension and higher-capacity brakes, increasing the truck's ability to trailer heavy loads.
+In addition, a truck with a higher series number typically has a stronger frame, stiffer suspension and higher-capacity brakes, increasing the truck's ability to trailer heavy loads.

-4 TRAILERING BASICS
+5 TRAILERING BASICS

 Towing a trailer involves all major vehicle systems of your Chevrolet vehicle.
-Easy and safe trailering requires a properly equipped vehicle, additional trailering equipment and an appropriate trailer.
+Easy and confident trailering requires a properly equipped vehicle, additional trailering equipment and an appropriate trailer.
 It also requires loading both the vehicle and trailer properly, using safe driving techniques, meeting regional legal requirements, and following break-in and maintenance schedules.
-The vehicle owner is responsible for obtaining the proper equipment (hitch ball, hitch type of the proper size and capacity) required to safely tow both the trailer and the load that will be towed.
+The vehicle owner is responsible for obtaining the proper equipment (including a hitch ball, hitch type of the proper size and capacity) required to safely tow both the trailer and the load that will be towed.
 For more information, consult your Owner's Manual or speak to a trailering expert at your Chevrolet dealer.
 These charts will assist in determining how to best equip your Chevrolet vehicle for trailering.
-To help you understand the charts, consider these trailering factors:

-RGAWR AND GVWR Addition of trailer hitch weight cannot cause vehicle weights to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
+To help you understand the charts, consider these trailering factors: RGAWR AND GVWR Addition of trailer hitch weight cannot cause vehicle weights to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
 These ratings can be found on the certification label located on the driver door or doorframe.